 Tucked under Sunset Point, Artemis Cave Suites is an upmarket hotel with an outdoor terrace and excellent views over town.
 The rooms are comfortable and maximise the cave vibe.

-HOW TO GET TO CAPPADOCIA, TURKEY
+HOW TO GET TO CAPPADOCIA?

-Cappadocia is in central Turkey with two airports nearby.
-One at Nevşehir (40 mins drive to Göreme) and the other at Kayseri (60 minutes’ drive to Göreme).
+One at Nevşehir (40 minutes drive to Göreme) and the other at Göreme (60 minutes’ drive to Göreme).
 Both have flights from several popular locations in Turkey.

 ISTANBUL TO CAPPADOCIA

 The quickest and easiest way to get from Istanbul to Cappadocia is to fly.
-There are several flights daily from Istanbul to NevÅŸehir and Kayseri Airports.
+There are several flights daily from Istanbul to Nevşehir and Kayseri Airports.

 AIRPORT TRANSFERS TO GÖREME

 If you’re not hiring your own car to explore Cappadocia, private or shared transfers are available from both airports to Göreme in air-conditioned minivans.
-Your hotel will be able to organise transfers for you, or you could book a shared airport transfer or private airport transfer in advance.

 HIRING A CAR IN CAPPADOCIA

-We recommend booking your hire car through rentalcars.com who compare prices across most of the dependable car rental companies.
-Both airports have car hire facilities although Kayseri has more choices.
+We recommend booking your hire car through rentalcars.com, who compare prices across most of the dependable car rental companies.

 BEST TIME TO VISIT CAPPADOCIA